 Although Late Prehistoric items are present from several sites in the project area, they typically consist of only a few scattered artifacts in predominately earlier assemblages.
-The Clunie Site (20SA722) appears to be an exception to this.
+The Clunie Site (20SA722) is an exception.
 At this site Late Prehistoric material is widespread and fairly abundant (see above).
-During previous field seasons, several Late Prehistoric artifacts were recovered from the surface of 20SA722, including shell-tempered potsherds with smooth and cord-roughened exteriors, a shell-tempered rimsherd with a strap handle, an additional strap handle from another shell-tempered vessel, grit-tempered rimsherds with finger-pinched lips, and triangular projectile points (Sommer 2000, 2001, 2004 and 2005).
+During previous field seasons, several Late Prehistoric artifacts were recovered from the surface of 20SA722, including shell-tempered potsherds with smooth and cord-roughened exteriors, a shelltempered rimsherd with a strap handle, an additional strap handle from another shell-tempered vessel, grit-tempered rimsherds with finger-pinched lips, and triangular projectile points (Sommer 2000, 2001, 2004 and 2005).
 The shovel testing conducted at 20SA722 in 2004 and 2005 revealed that Late Prehistoric material is distributed, at a minimum, over an area nearly a hectare in extent (this assessment reflects the size of the area tested, not the boundaries of the Late Prehistoric component).
 Shovel testing also revealed the presences of several trash pit and possible hearth features.
 The features encountered in the STPs appeared to contain abundant bone, especially fish bone.
-The excavation of Feature 1 in 2005 and 2007 (Sommer 2006, this volume), Feature 9 in 2006 and 2007 (Sommer 2007, this volume), and Feature 11 in 2007 confirmed this for at least three trash pit features.
+The excavation of Feature 1 in 2005 and 2007 (Sommer 2006, 2008), Feature 9 in 2006 and 2007 (Sommer 2007, 2008), and Feature 11 in 2007 (Sommer 2008) confirmed this for at least three trash pit features.
 The occurrence of specialized trash disposal areas and the abundance of faunal remains present suggest fairly long-term occupation (perhaps several weeks or months?).
 However, compared with the amount of faunal remains recovered, other material culture such as flakes, stone tools and ceramics is less abundant, arguing against long-term occupation.
-The hearth features excavated in 2006, including Features 3, 6 and 7, contain less bone and other artifacts than the trash pits.
+The hearth features excavated in 2006 and 2008, including Features 3, 6 7, 12, 13, 16, and 17 contain less bone and other artifacts than the trash pits.
 The intensive burning of the hearths reduced most of the organics to ash and caused oxidation of the surrounding soil.
 Feature 10, excavated in 2007, appears to have been used both as a trash pit and a hearth.
 Though apparently not abundant, the presence of maize cobs and kernels was confirmed for Feature 11 in 2007.
-Whether or not the presence of this cultigen implies on site horticultural practices is debatable.
-The possible elk scapula hoe may support such an inference.
+Additional maize kernels and a possible charred bean fragment were recovered in the vicinity of disturbed Feature 13 material in 2008.
+Whether or not the presence of these cultigens implies on site horticultural practices is debatable.
+A possible elk scapula hoe recovered in Feature 11 in 2007 may support such an inference (Sommer 2008).
 Further analysis of floral remains from the flotation samples will be required to assess the abundance of maize and other possible cultigens at this site.
 Radiocarbon dates from Features 1, 3 and 9 place the occupation(s) in the period of AD 1400-1680.
 At least two separate occupations are indicated, one in the AD 1400-1470 period and one in the period from 1470-1680.
 It is likely that the site actually represents a series of many relatively short-term occupations that span much of the 280 year period identified.